enterspeedhq/enterspeed-docs/docs/integrations/umbraco/culture-and-hostnames.md

 ## Customize the culture logic

-If you want to customize the culture logic, eg. if you use another culture then the default culture for a specific site or node that does not vary by culture you can implement you own version of `UmbracoCultureProvider` either by implementing the `IUmbracoCultureProvider` interface or by extending the `UmbracoCultureProvider` class and override the methods you want to customize.
+If you want to customize the culture logic, eg. if you use another culture then the default culture for a specific site or node that does not vary by culture you can implement your own version of `UmbracoCultureProvider` either by implementing the `IUmbracoCultureProvider` interface or by extending the `UmbracoCultureProvider` class and override the methods you want to customize.

 ```csharp
 public class CustomUmbracoCultureProvider : IUmbracoCultureProvider